lowranceworks/python-scripting-for-system-administrators/07/readme.md

 ## Interacting with Files

-start a repl in the directory in the file you want to play with \ open the file to get started: `xmen_file = open('xmen_base.txt', 'r')` \
+start a repl in the directory containing the file you want to play with \ open the file to get started: `xmen_file = open('xmen_base.txt', 'r')` \

 read the file by calling the read function on the new object: `xmen_file.read()` \